 Early exposure to a children’s dentist in London can help build your child’s confidence and compliance should they need treatment at a later time.

-We advise to bring your child to a dentist as soon as their first tooth appears, which is around 6-18 months of age.
+We advise bringing your child to a dentist as soon as their first tooth appears, which is around 6-18 months of age.
 At their first visit they may not even let us look at their teeth.
 But the aim is make them comfortable and give you, their parents and carers, advice on how best to look after their teeth.

 At their examination we get them to sit in the dental chair and wear some sunglasses.
 We will count how many teeth they have and assess their bite.
 Early detection of bite problems is something often overlooked and by treating these early we can try and avoid more complex orthodontic treatment when older.

 We will help with brushing and give tips for healthy snacks and eating habits.
-46% of children aged 8 in the uk have tooth decay¹.
+46% of children aged 8 in the UK have tooth decay¹.
 As parents with young families, we understand the worries parents have about health and want to engage them into good habits to prevent avoidable extractions, infections and disease.

 Additional treatment may be advised as part of the assessment and preventative plan such as fluoride application, fissure sealants, x-rays or an orthodontic (braces) consultation.